 * Support Habitat for Humanity of Dane County’s home building program

 * Keep valuable materials out of local area landfills

 * Provide the community with a source of low cost building materials

 * Provide an opportunity to volunteer at the Habitat ReStore

-The Habitat ReStore accepts donations of new and saleable, used building materials such as cabinets, lighting and plumbing fixtures, doors, lumber, flooring, and windows.
+The Habitat ReStores accepts donations of new and gently used building materials such as cabinets, lighting, hardware, doors, lumber, flooring, windows, tools and appliances.
 Most of these donations will be sold to the public at up to 75% off the retail price.
-There are more than 500 Habitat ReStores in the U.S and Canada.
+There are more than 800 Habitat ReStores in the U.S and Canada.

 - Helps Habitat build more homes.
-In an average year, the Habitat ReStore will allow Habitat to build two additional homes in Dane County.
+The Habitat ReStores have helped Habitat for Humanity build 38 homes in Dane County.

 - Prevents usable building materials from going to a landfill.
-The Habitat ReStore keeps close to 1,000 tons of building materials out of Dane County’s landfills annually.
+The Habitat ReStore has kept 6,152 tons of building materials out of Dane County’s landfills.

 About Habitat for Humanity Dane County

-For nearly 25 years, Habitat for Humanity of Dane County has partnered with 200 working, low income individuals/families to build safe and affordable housing.
+For 27 years, Habitat for Humanity of Dane County has partnered with 232 hardworking, low income individuals/families to build safe and affordable housing.
 For more information about Habitat, go to www.habitatdane.org.